vsch/laravel-translation-manager/readme.md

 You need to publish the config file for this package.
 This will add the file `app/config/packages/vsch/laravel-translation-manager/config.php`, where you can configure this package.

     $ php artisan config:publish vsch/laravel-translation-manager

+You need to publish the assets used by the translation manager web interface.
+This will add the assets to `public/packages/vsch/laravel-translation-manager`

+    $ php artisan asset:publish vsch/laravel-translation-manager

 You have to add the Controller to your routes.php, so you can set your own url/filters.